-Any party to a civil proceeding requesting service of a subpoena by the United States Marshals Service shall provide notice to the Marshal of the request, along with all documentation necessary to effectuate service, no later than twenty (20) days prior to the desired date of service, excluding weekends and legal holidays.
+Any party to a civil proceeding requesting service of a subpoena by the United States Marshals Service must provide notice to the Marshal of the request, along with all documentation necessary to effectuate service, no later than thirty (30) days before the desired date of service.
 A lesser time period may be allowed only upon motion and good cause shown.